SamyMwamba/webbackend_ajax_php_mysql/README.md

 # webbackend_ajax_php_mysql
-managing your backend using ajax, mysql, php and contenteditable element. change your data base password in config.php
+managing your backend using MVC,ajax, mysql, php and contenteditable element. change your data base password in config.php

 database data: